umbraco/UmbracoDocs/14/umbraco-commerce/reference/management-api/README.md

 ### Authentication & Testing

-You can find detials on how to authenticate and test a Management API endpoint by reading the [CMS Management API documentation](https://docs.umbraco.com/umbraco-cms/reference/management-api).
+For more details on how to authenticate and test a Management API endpoint, see the [CMS Management API](https://docs.umbraco.com/umbraco-cms/reference/management-api) article.